 At Dana-Farber, we believe all patients should have access to straightforward information about the ways cancer can affect sexuality.
 We offer private, compassionate counseling, consultation, and education to help you cope with these changes and find solutions.

-The Sexual Health Program provides services for women and men, individuals and couples.
+The Sexual Health Program provides services for individuals and couples, and is inclusive of all genders and sexual orientations.
 The program is open to all Dana-Farber patients, as well as patients from other hospitals.
 Our services include:

 Patients may have appointments with:

 For more information or to schedule an appointment, please call 617-632-4523 or email email@example.com.

 Sexual problems after cancer treatment: causes and solutions